 What is a Proposal Template

 Simply put, a proposal template is a document that a salesperson can start from when creating a proposal instead of starting from scratch.
-A proposal template contains the different sections you want included in your final document along with placeholders and sample text to guide your sales team.
-Two of the most important benefits of having a library of a proposal templates are reducing time to create proposals and ensuring a consistent look across your bids / estimates that strengthens your brand.
+A construction bid proposal template contains the different sections you want included in your final document.
+It should also feature placeholders and sample text to guide your sales team step by step.

 What is Included in a Proposal Template

 Proposal content depends on the occasion and project you are bidding, but at the very least, you need to include your client’s and project information, description of scope, price, and terms and conditions.
-Don’t forget your company’s information of course.
+Don’t forget your company’s information of course and mention the blueprints or drawings you used for your estimate if applicable.
+We recommend creating a variety of estimate templates or proposal templates, to cover every type of project you bid.
 Here’s a more complete list of proposal elements.

 - Materials